gamedolphin/gamedolphin.old.github.com/_posts/2019-05-11-my-minimal-emacs-setup.markdown

 (set-frame-font "Hack 12" nil t)
 {% endhighlight %}

 One of the things I liked about Visual Studio Code editor was the default theme.
-Fortunately there's an emacs package for it.
+Fortunately there's an Emacs package for it.
 Doom-one is my go to modern minimal theme.
 We also disable the default warning audio bell and replace it with a visual "bell" where only the mode-line flashes to warn you about something.

 {% highlight elisp %}
 (use-package doom-themes